 Also, in Cima Corgo, at an altitude of 550 metres, in an area of transition from schist to granite, the old Maçanita vines are grown (an ancient vine stock).
 Located in the less noble zone of the Douro classification, the Letra F, these are the vineyards that most impressed the Maçanita siblings.
 With a genetic and social history of around 150 years, grapes are produced with a very specific character, with non-interventionist viticulture, without herbicides and according to the rules of integrated production.
 The recovery of these vineyards is one of the great aims of Maçanita Vinhos, to give life to the ancient vines of the Douro Letra F.

-The Upper Douro, known for its warmer, more mainland climate, is the sub-region of the Douro closest to the Spanish border and therefore the sub-region with the least Atlantic influence.
-The vineyards of the wine "Quanto mais Arinto mais Gosto de Ti" can be found in the Murça area, at an altitude of 540 metres, on schist soils in the Upper Douro.
+The Douro Superior, known for its warmer, more mainland climate, is the sub-region of the Douro closest to the Spanish border and therefore the sub-region with the least Atlantic influence.
+The vineyards of the wine "Quanto mais Arinto mais Gosto de Ti" can be found in the Murça area, at an altitude of 540 metres, on schist soils in the Douro Superior.
 A vineyard that despite being in the hottest sub-region of the Douro, has deep soils, with access to water, at altitude, this unique feature proves a later ripening of the grapes, with lower sugar levels and consequently high acidity and freshness.